zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/document-generation.md

 {{% alert color="info" %}}Each of your app environments needs to be registered separately.
 A successful app registration is limited to the app URL that was provided during the registration.
 Note that a change in the app URL, or restoring a database backup from one environment to another, will require you to register the affected app environments again.{{% /alert %}}

-#### [Optional] Allowing the Document Generation service IP addresses {#allow-ip}
+#### Allowing the Document Generation Service IP Addresses {#allow-ip}

-If your app is configured to [restrict access for incoming requests](/developerportal/deploy/access-restrictions/) using IP whitelisting, you must allow the outbound IP addresses of the DocGen service, listed [here](developerportal/deploy/mendix-ip-addresses/#global-platform-outbound).
+If your app is configured to [restrict access for incoming requests](/developerportal/deploy/access-restrictions/) using IP restrictions, you must add the [outbound IP addresses of the DocGen service](/developerportal/deploy/mendix-ip-addresses/#global-platform-outbound) to the list of allowed addresses.

 ### Running On-Premises {#run-on-premises}